Rogers-Development-Services/Code-Quiz/README.md

 # Code Quiz

-This application will generate a 10 question javascript quiz and store the result from your quiz and compare your score to previous highscores.
+This application will generate a 10 question javascript quiz and store the result from your quiz and compare your score to previous highscores from yourself or other users.

 Click this link to access the [Deployed Application](https://rogers-development-services.github.io/Code-Quiz/)